GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 For details on configuring the different billing account modes, refer to the [How to run this stage](#how-to-run-this-stage) section below.

+> Because of limitations of API availability, Manual steps have to followed to enable Billing export within billing project to BigQuery dataset billing_export which will be created as part of the 00-bootstrap stage.
+Process to share billing data outligned here - [Billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup#enable-bq-export)

 ### Organization-level logging

 We create organization-level log sinks early in the bootstrap process to ensure a proper audit trail is in place from the very beginning.
 By default, we provide log filters to capture [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit) and [VPC Service Controls violations](https://cloud.google.com/vpc-service-controls/docs/troubleshooting#vpc-sc-errors) into a Bigquery dataset in the top-level audit project.